Regie4233/mapapp/lifecyclearchitecture.md

 ## 3. Step-by-Step Guide

-### Step 1: Build the Next.js Application

-The Next.js application is configured with `output: 'standalone'` in `next.config.ts`.
-This creates a minimal, production-optimized server in the `.next/standalone` directory when the `next build` command is run.

-1.  **Run the build command**:
-    ```bash
-    npm run build
-    ```

-### Step 2: Build the Docker Image
+### Step 1: Build the Docker Image

-The project includes a multi-stage `Dockerfile` to create a lean and secure Docker image.
+The project includes a multi-stage `Dockerfile` that handles the entire build process, including running `npm run build` internally.
+This creates a lean and secure Docker image with a standalone Next.js server.

 1.  **Build the image**:
     ```bash